TroelsMortensen/CodeLabs/Tutorials/BlazorTodoTutorialPart1/036 Popup usage.md

 ```

 Previously, around line 13, we would navigate to the Todos overview, but that is now removed.\
-In line 14 we reset the view so that the `OwnerId` and `Title` is cleared.\
+In line 14 we reset the view, by creating a `new Todo` so that the `OwnerId` and `Title` is cleared.\
-We have a new method in line 23, which will just disable the modal and navigate to the Todos overview.
+We have a new method in line 22, which will just disable the modal and navigate to the Todos overview.
+This method should be called, when a button in the modal is clicked.

 ### View